Massive black hole assembly in nuclear star clusters: Methods

-\paragraph{Dynamical BBH formation channels:} In star clusters, BBHs form primarily via 2-body and 3-body interactions.
+In star clusters, BBHs form primarily via two-body and three-body interactions.
 For a description of our treatment for these processes in \textsc{Rapster}, see Sec.~II of Ref.~\cite{Kritos:2022ggc}.
 These include GW captures, which occur during close BHBH hyperbolic encounters and the interaction of three single BHs in the core, with the third BH carrying away the excess kinetic energy required to be converted into the internal degree of freedom (binding energy) of the induced BBH.
-This is also known as the 3-body binary (or 3bb) channel.
+This is also known as the three-body binary (or 3bb) channel.

 The formation of BBHs via a pair of exchanges from binary stars, process of the form star-star$\to$BH-star$\to$BH-BH is also implemented in \textsc{Rapster}; however, this exchange channel is quenched for very massive dense clusters, because in those environments the hard-soft boundary occurs at very small values of the semimajor axis (since the velocity dispersion is very high)~\cite{Sesana:2006xw}: